-The financial statements of the company have been prepared and approved by the directors in accordance with International Financial Reporting Standards, as adopted by the EU ("Adopted IFRS').
+The financial statements of the company have been prepared and approved by the directors in accordance with International Accounting Standards and in conformity with the requirements of the Companies Act 2006 ("Adopted IFRS").

 The financial statements have been prepared on a historical cost basis, except for derivative financial instruments, that have been measured at fair value on issue.